enterspeedhq/enterspeed-demos/vanilla-js-google-sheets/DEMO-DATA/README.md

 ## `apps-script.gs`

-Google Apps Script used to ingest data into Enterspeed.
+The Google Apps Script used to ingest data into Enterspeed.

 ## `movies.csv`